wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-active-directory/includes/2-active-directory-actions.md

 ## Object management

-Create, move, rename, or delete Active Directory objects with the corresponding actions.
+Create, move, rename, or delete Active Directory computers and organizational units with the corresponding actions.
 To create an object, use the **Create object** action.
 The object’s name, location, and type must be specified in the action properties.

 ![Screenshot of Create object action properties.](..\media\create-ad-object-action-properties.png)